Wagon fort: Laager

-Leaguer was used in the British Army for temporary overnight camps made by armoured formations.
+Leaguer was used in the British Army for temporary overnight camps made by armored formations.

 Tabor

 A tabor is a convoy or a camp formed by horse-drawn wagons.
 For example, nomadic Romani used to wander and camp in tabor formations.
 Tabors supported the armies in Europe between the 13th and 20th centuries.
-Tabors usually followed the armies and carried all the necessary supplies and rear units, such as field kitchens, armourers or shoemakers.
+Tabors usually followed the armies and carried all the necessary supplies and rear units, such as field kitchens, armorers or shoemakers.

 The tactics were later copied by various armies of Central Europe, including the army of the Polish–Lithuanian Commonwealth.
 In the 16th and 17th centuries, these tactics were also mastered by the Cossacks, who used their tabors for the protection of marching troops as well.